 Rebate

 A financial incentive paid to a participant in order to obtain a specific action, typically the installation of equipment.
 A rebate can also be paid to manufacturers and suppliers of measures to lower the price at the point of sale to the customer.

+Rhode Island Only Benefits

+Rhode Island only benefits are all Rhode Island Test benefits without rest-of-pool DRIPE (electric energy and capacity, gas, and oil).

 Savings